 Is Covid-19 an important reason to be outside the UK for more than 6 months?

-Please be aware that Covid-19 is not a reason to stay out of the UK for more than 12 months under any circumstances and so for those who have been away for more than six months, you must return before 12 months.
+Note 1 - Please be aware that Covid-19 is not a reason to stay out of the UK for more than 12 months under any circumstances and so for those who have been away for more than six months, you must return before you go over 12 months.